-5.1.20. map, set, list, bag
+5.1.22. map, set, list, bag

-Collections are discussed later.
+Collections are discussed in Chapter 6, Collection Mapping.

-5.1.21. import
+5.1.23. import

 Suppose your application has two persistent classes with the same name, and you don't want to specify the fully qualified name in NHibernate queries.
 Classes may be "imported" explicitly, rather than relying upon auto-import="true".
 You may even import classes and interfaces that are not explicitly mapped.